This post provides details about the best pay-what-you-wish walking tours in Málaga, including both introductory outings and trips to Alcazaba.

-Malaga is one of the most beautiful and historic cities in Spain, and there are plenty of interesting sites to see while you’re in town.
+Málaga is one of the most beautiful and historic cities in Spain.

-These walking tours are a great way to become familiar with the city so that you can find all of the most notable sites, and they provide details about the history of each location you will visit.
+Introduction tours are a great way to become familiar with the city and discover the most notable sites.

-Here are a few of the attractions you can expect to visit on an introductory tour of Malaga:
+Here are a few of the attractions you can expect to visit on a free walking tour of Malaga.

 - Constitution Plaza